PolyplexEngine/sharpevents/README.md

 ## How to use

-the Event class is localed in the `sev.event` module (short for sharpevents)
+import `sev` to use the Event and EventArgs classes.

 To create a new event, do like this.
 ```d